sciZer0/7/v/README.md

 All the Validators being on the list should have the same hardware capabilities.

-Also, at any given moment, there is only one Validator (leader-Validator) which is creating a block.
+Also, at any given moment, there is only one Validator (leader-Validator) which is creating the block.

-Only the leader-Validator can create a block and stream the block to other Validators.
+Only the leader-Validator can create the block and stream it to other Validators.

 All other Validators are only verifying the work of the leadr-Validator.